sarahliz24/Who-said-it/README.md

  * Easily access the rules of the game if I need to understand how to play
  * Have feedback on where I am in the quiz so I know how far through I am
  * Have feedback on my score as I progress so I know if I'm succeeding (or not)
- * Have feedback if I've forgotten to answer a question so I don't an opportunity to increase my score
+ * Have feedback if I've forgotten to answer a question so I don't miss an opportunity to increase my score
  * Have feedback at the end of the quiz so I know how well I did
  * Easily replay the quiz so I can enjoy different funny questions
  * Easily replay the quiz so I can try to get a better score